 /dev/disk2s2 – the USB drive path which we got from mount command earlier.

 4) Now we have successfully created the VMDK file.
-Unfortunately if you attach the file to VirtualBox and try to boot, it will throw some access denied errors.
-We need to modify couple of permissions.
+But, if you attach the file to VirtualBox and try to boot, it will throw some access denied errors.
+We need to modify a couple of permissions.

-Type the following command to change permission of VMDK file.
+Type the following command to change the permission of the VMDK file.

 sudo chmod 777 /Users/Dinesh/Documents/myusbdrive.vmdk

-6) That’s not enough, still it throws an access denied error.
-We need to change the permission of USB disk too.
+6) We need to change the permission of USB disk too.

 sudo chmod 777 /dev/disk2s2